The supply of services

 The amount of the price reduction will depend on how serious the breaches were and it can be anything up to 100% of the price.
-If the consumer has already paid in full or in part for the service, he may therefore be entitled to some money back.
+If the consumer has already paid in full or in part for the service, they may therefore be entitled to some money back.

 The remedies under the Consumer Rights Act 2015 do not take away the consumer's existing legal rights, which can include claiming compensation where a trader fails to meet the standards required by the Act or under an agreed term of the contract.

 The Act itself does not include a right for the consumer to have someone else complete the service and then to charge this to the original trader.

 Normally, a consumer will be happy to let the trader put things right, but there are cases where the service has been performed so badly that it would be unreasonable to expect the consumer to give the trader a second chance.
 There may also be circumstances where it would be impractical to do so - for example, where the service was a repair to a vehicle, and the vehicle then breaks down hundreds of miles from the original garage due to the work not being done correctly.

 In cases like these, the consumer may be entitled simply to claim the cost of remedial work by another trader.
 However, even in these cases, it makes good sense for them to discuss their concerns and intentions with the original trader first in order to try to come to some sort of agreement about this.

 Exceptions: when the consumer cannot make a claim